 This is dealt with remarkably easily in the report.
 This very long-term disruption of the reproductive system is in place 24 between shortness of breath and confusion.
 Now I don't want to trivialize being short of breath or confused, but if reproduction is at stake, other alarm bells should go off.
 Not to say: sirens.

 Our reproductive systems, like our brains, are exceptionally well protected (Immunological privilege).
-There are specific barriers, and there is a unique immune environment around these organs.
+There are specific barriers and a unique immune environment around these organs.
 They should not be affected by a virus.
-And they won't be.
-We do know from autopsies that the vaccine spikes are simply found in it.
+And they won't be either.
+We do know from autopsies that the vaccine spikes are simply found there.
 This is really of a different order.
-Think of declining fertility, so even fewer births, think of the transferability of deformed DNA to the offspring...
-Or rather not think about that actually.
-So what percentage of those women with menstrual symptoms were vaccinated?
+Think of declining fertility, meaning even fewer births, think of the transferability of defective DNA to offspring... or rather not think about that.
+So what percentage of those women with menstrual complaints had been vaccinated?
 If only we knew.

 What helps?

-The best-rated treatments for post-COVID complaints appear to be alternative treatments Meditation (83%) and Coaching program (73%).
+The best-rated treatments for post-COVID complaints appear to be alternative treatments: Meditation (83%) and Coaching (73%).
 The first regular medication is in third place.
 Coping is key, apparently.
 But whether that also helps against those menstrual complaints, a year later...

 Might an extra shot help against post-Covid?

-Do we remember that the shot no longer worked against infection, then no longer against getting sick, then no longer against hospitalization and then no longer for someone else?
-And also no longer against general mortality?
-Especially with a view to young people, protection against 'Long Covid' was at one point the only means of pressure.
+Do we remember that the shot no longer worked against infection, then no longer worked against getting sick, then no longer worked against hospitalization and then no longer worked for anyone else?
+And no longer against general mortality?
+Particularly with a view to young people, protection against 'Long Covid' was at one point the only means of pressure.
 That also turned out not to be true.
-In any case, a severe infection is a blow to your entire condition.
+In any case, a serious infection is a blow to your entire condition.

 For example, there have undoubtedly been post-Covid patients who have taken another booster in the hope that the (supposed) beneficial effect would reduce their symptoms.
 The 18% of post-Coviteers who, despite everything, had themselves vaccinated again and actually experienced an effect, were unfortunately disappointed.
 In two-thirds of the cases, it turned out negatively: new complaints and/or worsening of complaints.

 That's crazy actually.
-You talk about post-covid symptoms and they are exacerbated by a jab – against Covid!
+You are talking about post-Covid complaints and they are made worse by a shot - against Covid!
 How is that possible?
-Wasn't that already the case with those earlier shots, it can hardly be otherwise, can it?
+Wasn't that also the case with those previous injections?
+It can hardly be otherwise?

-It could be a reason to find out how the interaction between menopause, covid and/or vaccination is in that almost fully vaccinated group.
+It could be a reason to find out what the interaction is between transition, Covid and/or vaccination in that almost fully vaccinated group.
 Maybe there is something more to find out.
-This last table invites you to do so – at least, if you are blessed with scientific curiosity.
-And: if you think your subsidy provider is happy with that.
+This last table invites you to do so - at least, if you are blessed with scientific curiosity.
+And: if you think your subsidy provider will be happy with that.

 Not so.
 We are looking at a system entanglement that is unprecedented and continues to make victims ruthlessly.
 The next round of vaccinations is already on the docket.